Tanchey/KindaRepl/README.rst

 KindaRepl
 =========

-*Plug-n-Play lightweight http server that interprets ObjC code in the app environment*
+*Plug-n-Play http server that interprets ObjC code in the app environment*

 About